The Case of the Chemicals Indicated

 I’d say that a funny thing happened on my way back from a long-overdue visit to

 family in California, but it involves the Transportation Security Administration and wasn’t really funny — except insofar as it was Batman’s fault.

 At the Bay Area fixture Cost Plus World Market, I picked up a figure like the one

 shown here.
-I'd seen this line of figures before, on the Interwebs, in two varieties: a Batman ’66 set modeled on the characters as portrayed in the Adam West show, and Justice League members in the style of Darwyn Cooke’s designs for his comic-book miniseries and later animated movie The New Frontier.
-They're made in China, which
+I’d seen this line of figures before, on the Interwebs, in two varieties: a Batman ’66 set modeled on the characters as portrayed in the Adam West series, and Justice League members in the style of Darwyn Cooke’s designs for his comics project and later animated movie The New Frontier.
+They’re made in China, which

 I don’t love, and the faces on most of the ones in the store were disappointing enough that I only got a single figure, this Batman, for my small and now rarely expanding collection.
 (Die-hard aficionados will surely note that the logo used here is “wrong”;

 The New Frontier takes place in the 1950s and this logo debuted in 1970, so it’s retro but not the proper vintage of retro.)

 So anyway, I had exactly one item in my carry-on luggage flying home that wasn’t